AppHazard-Studios/VIBRARY/README.md

 ### Video Detection
 VIBRARY uses two methods to detect videos:
 1. **Media Session API** - Captures metadata like title, artist, and thumbnail from sites that support it
-2. **Direct video element detection** - Falls back to page title and captures thumbnails directly for other sites
+2. **Direct video element detection** - Listens for playing video elements as a fallback

 ### Duplicate Prevention
 - Videos are identified by their page URL
-- If you watch the same video within 30 seconds, it won't create a duplicate
 - If the title changed (e.g., you edited it), the existing entry is updated

 ### Thumbnail Capture